ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 ## Information to build the DNSSEC chain of trust {#sec-chain-of-trust}

-The HNA SHOULD provide the hash of the KSK via the DS RRset, so the DOI provides this value to the parent zone.
+The HNA SHOULD provide the hash of the KSK via the DS RRset, so that the DOI can provide this value to the parent zone.
 A common deployment use case is that the DOI is the registrar of the Registered Homenet Domain and as such, its relationship with the registry of the parent zone enables it to update the parent zone.
 When such relation exists, the HNA should be able to request the DOI to update the DS RRset in the parent zone.
 A direct update is especially necessary to initialize the chain of trust.